applications, facebook, media, social icon applications, media, social, twitter icon applications, instagram, media, social icon

 • 2 hours/month for virtual SSD meetings.
 The April meeting is replaced by the SSD Social at the OLA Conference.

-• This part is super important, we expect you to come in person to help set-up, support the conference logistics and tear down for the July conference.
+• This part is super important, we expect you to come in person to help set-up, support the conference logistics and tear down for the July SSD conference.
 There are tasks that don't require public speaking.

 Want in?
 Need more info?
 Email the chair, Rinny Lakin: [email protected]